-4.3.4 Displaying GNSS Location and Satellite Information
+4.3.4 Displaying GNSS location and satellite information

-The following GNSS location information can be displayed on the CLI:
+The following GNSS location information can be displayed in the CLI:

-- latitude of the last position fix
+- · latitude of the last position fix

-- longitude of the last position fix
+- · longitude of the last position fix

-- time at which the last position fix was taken
+- · time at which the last position fix was taken

 - · altitude at which the last position fix was taken

-- heading and speed of the system
+- · heading and speed of the system

 If a GNSS fix is acquired and then subsequently lost by the node, the last known GNSS fix data continues to be displayed in the CLI.
-When a GNSS fix is re-acquired, the GNSS data will then update to match the new fix.
+When a GNSS fix is reacquired, the GNSS data will then update to match the new fix.

-The last GNSS fix data is not preserved after a power-cycle, admin reboot, clear mda 1/1, or shutdown of GNSS.
+The last GNSS fix data is not preserved after a power-cycle, admin reboot, clear mda 1/1, or shutdown command is issued for GNSS.

-The following satellite information can be displayed on the CLI for up to 30 satellites:
+The following satellite information can be displayed in the CLI for up to 30 satellites:

-- the satellite NMEA identifier-for GPS, the range is from 1 to 32; for GLONASS, the range is from 65 to 96 - the elevation of the satellite relative to the node, from 0 to 90° - the azimuth relative to the node position, from 0 to 360° - the signal-to-noise ratio (SNR), from 0 to 99 dB
+- the satellite NMEA identifier-for GPS, the range is from 1 to 32; for GLONASS, the range is from 65 to 96 - the elevation of the satellite relative to the node, from 0° to 90° - the azimuth relative to the node position, from 0° to 360° - the signal-to-noise ratio (SNR), from 0 to 99 dB